Building and Migrating

 To generate database migration files based on changes to your Cloesce Models, run the following command:

-$ npx cloesce migrate <migration-name>
+npx cloesce migrate <d1-binding> <migration-name>

-This command compares your current Cloesce Models against the last applied migration and generates a new migration file in the migrations/ folder with the specified <migration-name>.
+This command compares your current Cloesce Models against the last applied migration and generates a new migration file in the migrations/<d1-binding> folder with the specified <migration-name>.
 The migration file contains SQL statements to update your D1 database schema to match your Models.

 You must apply the generated migrations to your D1 database using the Wrangler CLI:

-$ npx wrangler d1 migrations apply <database-binding-name>
+npx wrangler d1 migrations apply <d1-binding-name>

 Running

-$ npx wrangler dev --port <port-number>
+npx wrangler dev --port <port-number>